godot-go/godot-go/docs/overview.md

 ## Static Methods

-Go does not support static methods on structs.
-Registering static methods will not be supported.
+Go does not support static methods in structs.
+Registering static methods is not supported.

+## Static Variables

+Go does not support static variables in structs. __(NOT YET IMPLEMENTED)__ Global variables can be registered as gdscript static variables.

 ## Packed Arrays

 Works fine and partially tested in the tests.

+## Built-in Types

-## Basic Built-in Types
+### Basic Built-in Types

 | GDScript Type | Go Type | Description |
 | --- | --- | --- |